-- "Any willing provider" requirement: Standard Plans may not exclude providers from their networks except for refusal to accept networkrates.
-Behavioral Health I/DD Tailored Plans may not exclude physical health and pharmacy providers from their networks except for refusal to accept network rates. - Credentialing and re-credentialing: Standard Plans and Behavioral Health I/DD Tailored Plans must follow a documented process that is in line with the State's uniform credentialing policy and centralized credentialing verification program for making a determination to move to contracting or re-contracting with network providers. - Enrolled providers: Standard Plans and Behavioral Health I/DD Tailored Plans may only contract with providers who are enrolled in NC Medicaid Direct program. - Nondiscrimination: In selecting and contracting with network providers, Standard Plans and Behavioral Health I/DD Tailored Plans must not discriminate against particular providers that serve high-risk populations or specialize in conditions that require costly treatment. - Excluded providers: Standard Plans and Behavioral Health I/DD Tailored Plans may not employ or contract with providers that are excluded from participation in federal health care programs under either Section 1128 or Section 1128A of the Social Security Act.
+networks except for refusal to accept network rates.
+BH I/DD Tailored Plans may not exclude physical health and pharmacy providers from their networks except for refusal to accept network rates.
+53, 54

+- Credentialing and re-credentialing: Standard Plans and BH I/DD Tailored Plans must follow a documented process that is in line with the State's uniform credentialing policy and centralized credentialing verification program for making a determination to move to contracting or recontracting with network providers. - Enrolled providers: Standard Plans and BH I/DD Tailored Plans may only contract with providers who are enrolled in NC Medicaid Direct. - Nondiscrimination: In selecting and contracting with network providers, Standard Plans and BH I/DD Tailored Plans must not discriminate against particular providers that serve high-risk populations or specialize in conditions that require costly treatment. - Excluded providers: Standard Plans and BH I/DD Tailored Plans may not employ or contract with providers that are excluded from participation in federal health care programs under either Section 1128 or Section 1128A of the Social Security Act.